fhiso/legacy-format/serialization-noTag.md

 {/}

-#### URI → Tag {#uri2tag}
+#### IRI → Tag {#iri2tag}

-Every structure type URI MUST be replaced by a tag as part of serialization, and every such replacement MUST be reversible via an entry in the prefix dictionary.
+Every structure type IRI MUST be replaced by a tag as part of serialization, and every such replacement MUST be reversible via an entry in the prefix dictionary.
-The simplest technique to accomplish this is to create a key-value pair for every URI with a unique key for each.
+The simplest technique to accomplish this is to create a key-value pair for every IRI with a unique key for each.
 However, it is RECOMMENDED that a more compact prefix dictionary be used;
 in particular, implementations SHOULD